Loading...

 Explore our resources to learn how to reach your career goals with a graduate business degree.

-How to Study in the UK
+How to study in the UK

 Woman Reads Phone on Subway

 There are also ample career opportunities in cities such as London and Manchester, as the UK is a popular choice for global company headquarters.
-Multinationals such as HSBC, Unilever, AstraZeneca, and GlaxoSmithKline operate their headquarters in the country.
+Multinationals such as HSBC, Unilever, AstraZeneca, and GlaxoSmithKline have their headquarters in the country.

 If youre wondering how to study in the UK, this guide will give you all the key information you need to know.
-We’ll cover: =
+We’ll cover:

 • The benefits of studying in the UK